USS ABSD-3

 ABSD-3 is an advanced base sectional dock, constructed of nine advance base dock (ABD) sections for the US Navy as an auxiliary floating drydock for World War II.
 ABSD-3 was delivered to the US Navy in April 1944, and was commissioned on 27 October 1944.
 Advance Base Sectional Dock-3 (Auxiliary Floating Dock Big-3) was constructed in sections during 1942 and 1943.

-Each section was 3,850 tons and 93 feet long.
-Each section had a 165 feet beam, 75 feet molded depth and 10,000 tons lifting capacity.
+Each section was 3,850 tons and 80 feet long.
+Each section had a 256 feet beam, 75 feet molded depth and 10,000 tons lifting capacity.
 There were four ballast compartments in each section.
 With all nine sections joined, she was 844 feet long and 28 feet tall (keel to welldeck), with an inside clear width of 133 feet 7 inches.
+The length includes 3 feet between each section and 50 platforms at each end.
+There were 12 ballast tanks in each section.
 ABSD-2 had a traveling 15-ton capacity crane with an 85-foot radius and two or more support barges.
 The two side walls were folded down under tow to reduce wind resistance and lower the center of gravity.
 ABSD-3 had six capstans for pulling, each rated at 24000 lbf at 30 ft/min.
 Four of the capstans were reversible.